timholds/font-familiarity/README.md

 -TODO some explaining about high dimensional representations where all the datapoints are super far from each other so being close in one dimension ends up being close in
 -TODO does it matter whether you take the class average over the train set vs the validation or test set?

+# Misc
+what is the best way to store this dataset if I wanted to make it uber scalable?
+Store it on AWS S3 as compressed -Add code to download dataset from a public bucket

 Do I need to do any regularization?